2006 Central American and Caribbean Junior Championships

-The 17th Central American and Caribbean Junior Championships were held in the Hasely Crawford Stadium in Port of Spain, Trinidad, between 14–16 July 2006, and organized by the National Amateur Athletic Association of Trinidad & Tobago (NAAATT).
+The 17th Central American and Caribbean Junior Championships were held in the Hasely Crawford Stadium in Port of Spain, Trinidad, between 14 and 16 July 2006, and organized by the National Amateur Athletic Association of Trinidad & Tobago (NAAATT).
 The event was open for athletes from the invited countries, that are members of the Central American and Caribbean Athletic Confederation (CACAC), in two categories: Junior A Category: 17 to 19 years as of 31 December 2004 (Born between 1987 and 1989), and Junior B Category: 14 to 16 years as of 31 December 2006 (Born between 1990 and 1992).
 A preview and detailed discussions of the results on a day-by-day basis are given.

 Records

 A total of 18 new championship records were set.